Informed Consent Writing Tip Sheet

 Language and Reading Level

-Ensure the ICF is written in a way that will make sense to the study’s specific participant population.
+Ensure the ICF is written in a way that will make sense to the study’s specific subject population.
 U.S. regulatory agencies recommend written ICFs contain easy-to-read and understandable information so a lay person can make an informed decision about participating in a study.
-Many aim for a sixth-grade or eighth-grade reading level; before proceeding with a specific approach, make sure it is appropriate for your study.
-Flesh-Kincaid readability tools can help with grade level assessments.

 Basic Elements of Informed Consent

 The regulations are very specific regarding what to include in the ICF and what to exclude.
-The basic elements of informed consent are mandated by the Common Rule (i.e., Department of Health and Human Services [DHHS] Office of Human Research Protections [OHRP] regulations) and Food and Drug Administration (FDA) regulations at 45 CFR 46.116 and 21 CFR 50.25 respectively.
-To remain compliant with the International Council of Harmonization’s good clinical practice guidelines (ICH-GCP), also consider the ICH basic elements.
+The basic elements of informed consent are mandated by the Common Rule (i.e., Department of Health and Human Services [DHHS] Office of Human Research Protections [OHRP] regulations) and FDA regulations at 45 CFR 46.116 and 21 CFR 50.25 respectively.

 Remember that it is only necessary to include the regulatory elements applicable for a given study.
 For example, an FDA regulated study would not need to comply with the Common Rule unless there is also DHHS funding involved.